Studying at IMT Hyderabad

 Settling down at IMT Hyderabad

 Housing and food is provided on the IMT campus to all foreign students.
-A compulsory fee of INR 50,000 per semester is payable by foreign students.
-This fee can be paid either in cash at the Accounts office, or by online / wire transfer.
-Bank details will be made available on request.
+A compulsory fee of INR 30,000 per term is payable towards hospitality, by online / wire transfer.
+Bank details will be made available.
 The payment must be made within 15 days of arrival on campus.

 It is advisable to carry mosquito repellents to protect yourself from mosquitoes.
 Mosquito repellents like liquid repellents, mats, coils and mosquito resistant body creams can easily be found in most of the shops here.